-Benefits Examples Type Drawbacks • Some wall units only work with Wall Attaching the unit to Unit the wall can prevent a specific type and brand of product. tampering School restrooms may Products may appear to be already have wall coin operated, so students dispensers in place may think they cost money. • Units can be expensive to [silver wall unit install. with two • Students may have difficulty dispensing knobs getting more than one product and a slot for the at a time when needed. product] Basket Low cost It is easy to remove or tamper Students can easily with the menstrual products. on Counter take the products they need. [wicker basket Not much space containing yellow required and blue tampons and pads]
+Туре Benefits Drawbacks Examples Wall Unit Attaching the unit to the wall can prevent tampering School restrooms may already have wall dispensers in place Some wall units only work with a specific type and brand of product.
+Products may appear to be coin operated, so students may think they cost money.
+Units can be expensive to install.
+Students may have difficulty getting more than one product at a time when needed. a. (silver wall unit with two dispensing knobs and a slot for the free product] Basket on Counter Low cost Students can easily take the products they need.
+Not much space required • It is easy to remove or tamper with the menstrual products. b.
+Every every e Storage Drawer Less expensive than a wall unit Can hold a large amount of product at one time Students can easily take the products they need. • It is easier to remove or tamper with the menstrual products. c. (white table with drawers containing menstrual a.
+Derived from Bobrick Washroom Equipment(2022).
+This handbook does not endorse any specific brands or products.

-Storage Drawer

-- Less expensive than a wall unit - Can hold a large amount of product at one time - Students can easily take the products they need.

-It is easier to remove or tamper with the menstrual products.

-[white table with drawers containing menstrual products]
+b.
+Jacob Hamilton (2022) The Oregonian / Oregon Live

+c.
+Oregon Department of Education (2022), Menstrual Dignity for Students Toolkit products]